zandax online course logo

 If you're recruiting for a sales, front of house, or similar customer-facing position, then recruiting people with a personality closely suited to the role is a good way to ensure your organization comes across well, not only to your customers, but also within your industry.

 It can be a great idea to introduce potential new employees to the team they will be joining.
-By doing so, you'll be able to get feedback and opinions from them on the potential new hire.
+By doing this, you'll be able to get feedback and opinions from them on the potential new hire.
 This can be particularly useful when you have a close-knit team that frequently collaborates on tasks.
-Sometimes, maintaining team culture is a critical but overlooked factor in recruitment considerations.
+And of course, this will help to build team spirit alongside getting better recruitment decisions.

-No two recruitment processes are the same, so don't get trapped into thinking that there is a right way and a wrong way to do it.
-It's essential that your recruitment process is tailored to your organization, and for the job roles you're seeking to fill.
+No two recruitment processes are the same, so don't get trapped into thinking that there is a "right" and a "wrong" way to do it.
+Your recruitment process must be tailored to your organization, and for the job roles you're seeking to fill.

-Think strategically about the roles, and make sure you're looking at the right competencies and factors that will drive exemplary performance.
-If you fail to get the specific hiring criteria right, then your recruitment process itself will fail - no matter how well you execute it.
+This means you need to think strategically about the roles, and make sure you're looking at the right competencies and factors that will drive the kind of performance you want.
+People are generally -- and often for good reason -- looking at candidates based on their success levels.
+But sometimes you just need a "steady Eddie" (or Edina...) to do a job and get along with those around them.
+If you fail to get your hiring criteria right, then your recruitment process itself will fail - no matter how well you execute it.

 More Articles on Human Resources